 Human Anatomy and Physiology II is the second course in a two-course sequence, covering the structure and function of various organs systems of the human body not covered in the Human Anatomy and Physiology I. These include the nervous, cardiovascular, lymphatic, respiratory, endocrine, digestive, urinary, and reproductive systems.
 A practical laboratory component emphasizes inter-relationships between systems and how the entire body functions as a unit.
-This course is required for students entering health-related professions but is not recommended for science majors.
-(Prerequisite: BIOL 152)
+This course is required for students entering health-related professions but is not recommended for

-BIOL 260, 261, 262, 263 SDL, Upon Request Problems in Life and Health Sciences (1-0) 1 Credit This course gives interested students an opportunity to work on a
+BIOL 260, 261, 262, 263

+SDL, Upon Request

-This course gives interested students an opportunity to work on a special project in Biology, typically beginning research.
+Problems in Life and Health Sciences (1-0) This course gives interested students an opportunity to work on a special project in Biology, typically beginning research.
 (Prerequisite: BIOL 220 or Permission of the instructor)